Survivors of Delta plane crash in Toronto describe ‘hanging like bats’ and chaos inside the upside-down aircraft

 The harrowing incident briefly halted traffic at Canada’s busiest airport and is certain to raise questions amid heightened flight safety concerns in the US.
 The crash is the fourth major aviation accident in North America in the past month and comes three weeks after an American Airlines plane collided midair with a US Army Black Hawk helicopter in Washington, DC, killing all 67 people aboard.

-In Toronto, passengers evacuated the upside-down CRJ900 aircraft as first responders doused its fuselage with foamy fire retardant.
+In Toronto, passengers evacuated the upside-down CRJ900 aircraft – operated by Endeavor Air, a regional airline for Delta – as first responders doused its fuselage with foamy fire retardant.
 Evacuees jumped several feet from the plane’s exit doors and stumbled across the slick tarmac clutching jackets and small carry-on bags.

-Canadian and American investigators will now work to determine what upended the plane.
-Here’s what we know about the moments leading up to and following the collision, pieced together by flight and weather data, video footage and witness accounts.
+Canadian and American investigators will now work to determine what caused the crash.
+Here’s what we know about the moments leading up to and following the crash, pieced together by flight and weather data, video footage and witness accounts.

 ‘The aircraft is upside down and burning’